 \textbf{Time-aware Guidance}.
 We find that incorporating temporal information through a time-embedding layer in our encoder considerably enhances both the quality of generation and the fidelity to the ground truth, since it can adaptively adjust the condition strength derived from the LR features.
 Here, we analyze this phenomenon from a signal-to-noise ratio (SNR) standpoint and later quantitatively and qualitatively validate it in the ablation study.

 During the generation process, the SNR of the produced image progressively increases as noise is incrementally removed.
 A recent study~\citep{choi2022perception} indicates that image content is rapidly populated when the SNR approaches $5\text{e}^{-2}$.
-In line with this observation, our proposed encoder is designed to offer comparatively strong conditions to the diffusion model within the range where the SNR hits $5\text{e}^{-2}$.
+In line with this observation, we notice that the time embedding enables the conditional encoder to provide stronger guidance within the range where the signal-to-noise ratio (SNR) hits $5\text{e}^{-2}$.
 This is essential because the content generated at this stage significantly influences the super-resolution performance of our method.
-To further substantiate this, we employ the cosine similarity between the features of Stable Diffusion before and after the SFT to measure the condition strength provided by the encoder.
+To further substantiate this, since the conditional features are inserted into the diffusion prior via SFT layers, we employ the cosine similarity between the features of Stable Diffusion before and after the SFT to measure the condition strength provided by the encoder.
 The cosine similarity values at different timesteps are plotted in Fig.~\ref{fea_cos}-(a).
 As can be observed, the cosine similarity reaches its minimum value around an SNR of $5\text{e}^{-2}$, indicative of the strongest conditions imposed by the encoder.
 In addition, we also depict the feature maps extracted from our specially designed encoder in Fig.~\ref{fea_cos}-(b).
 It is noticeable that the features around the SNR point of $5\text{e}^{-2}$ are sharper and contain more detailed image structures.
 We hypothesize that these adaptive feature conditions can furnish more comprehensive guidance for SR.

 \textbf{Color Correction}.
 Diffusion models can occasionally exhibit color shifts, as noted in \citep{choi2022perception}.
 To address this issue, we perform color normalization on the generated image to align its mean and variance with those of the LR input.
 In particular, if we let $\bm{x}$ denote the LR input and $\hat{\bm{y}}$ represent the generated HR image, the color-corrected output, $\bm{y}$, is calculated as follows: